mohangundappa/RetailBrain/docs/README.md

 This context is passed with each API request to maintain conversation continuity.

-For more details, see the [Session Context Management](session_context.md) documentation.
+For basic context management, see the [Session Context Management](session_context.md) documentation.

+The system also supports advanced memory features:

+1. **Advanced Context Management** - Memory integration with LangGraph, transactional memory operations, and tiered storage strategies.
+See [Advanced Context Management](advanced_context_management.md).

+2. **Document Context Management** - Integration with knowledge bases, document processing, and relevant context retrieval.
+See [Document Context Management](document_context_management.md).

 ## Implementation Details